National 12: The History

 Ian Proctor started experimenting with metal masts to replace wooden spars in 1952 and Terylene sails arrived in 1954.
 The minimum weight was reduced to 80 kg in the 1980s.

 A further reduction in late 1990s and a recent reduction in 2000 reduced the minimum weight down to the currently 78 kg (this includes mast & centreboard), reflecting the ability of even amateur builders to build lightweight hulls.
 Today most new boats are built using carbon fibre-foam sandwich construction with a self draining floor.
 This makes the boats very light and stiff, adding to the responsive character of the boats.

+Winged rudders have been mainstream in the class since around 2010.
+They provide a number of benefits including: allowing the 12 to carry a little more helm/crew weight as they provide lift at the transom, increasing straight line speed in certain conditions and acting as a stabiliser on high speed reaches and runs.

 Handicap and Other Racing

 In a mixed fleet, the National 12 competes with other boats off a Portsmouth Yardstick handicap of 1064.
 In mixed fleet racing in North America, it is more likely to use a D-PN of 98.0.